-- Staff costs increased in the current quarter partly as a result of accrued costs in respect of the former CEO; - Reductions in travel expenses reflect management's focus to reduce costs in this area, less international travel and a lower travel requirement following relocation of thr Company's main administrative office from Almaty to Aktobe in June 2017; - Office costs reduced in the current quarter following the closure of the Company's Almaty office which was combined with its existing Aktobe office and the move to s smaller less expensive London; - Professional and regulatory fees reduced mainly due to lower legal fees with a number of legal cases having been concluded or in abeyance; - Marketing costs include mandatory corporate social responsibility obligations in Kazakhstan and also investor relations costs and were at a similar level; - Non-executive director fees were higher due to the adjustment of accrual levels and foreign exchange variations since fees were agreed for historical reasons in GBP.
+- Staff costs increased marginally in the first six months as a result of accrued costs in respect of the former CEO who left the Company in March.
+Staff costs for the quarter were lower due closure of the Company's main administrative office in Almaty in June 2017 and reductions in Head Office staff in May 2018; - Reductions in travel expenses reflect management's focus to reduce costs in this area, less international travel and a lower travel requirement following relocation of the Company's main administrative office from Almaty to Aktobe in June 2017; - Office costs were at a similar level for the six months but were higher for the quarter due to timing of recognition of costs between Q1 and Q2 2018; - Professional and regulatory fees reduced mainly due to lower legal fees with a number of legal cases having been concluded or in abeyance; - Marketing costs which include mandatory corporate social responsibility obligations in Kazakhstan and also investor relations costs were lower in the quarter and first six months due to lower activity levels; - Non-executive director fees were higher for the six months due to the adjustment of accrual levels and foreign exchange variations since fees were agreed for historical reasons in GBP.
 The number of directors was four in both periods and fee levels have not changed.
 In addition, one of the directors was appointed part way through Q1 2017; - Other costs, which include bank charges, vehicles costs and insurance are lower in the current quarter due to lower activity levels and cost reduction initiatives and release of accruals no longer required.